 AAMI's educational program conforms to the course and credit requirements of the American Board of Funeral Service Education (ABFSE), the national accrediting agency for funeral schools.
-AAMI was reaccredited by ABFSE in 2013 for a full 7-year term (2013-2020).
+AAMI was reaccredited by ABFSE in 2021 for one full year and will present before the ABFSE no later than April of 2022 for a full seven-year accreditation.
 In addition, the program is routinely reviewed and, where appropriate, revised by the faculty to meet the changing needs of its students and the funeral service profession.